 However, the site's history goes back much further than that - a mansion built in 1348 became a loyalist stronghold in the English Civil War before it was raised to the ground by Cromwell's forces.
 The mansion, now known as The Burnt Stub, was rebuilt and used as an inn until the 18th century.
 Then in 1931, Chessington Zoo, the attraction which morphed into today's theme park, opened on the site.

 Today, Chessington World of Adventures provides attractions and animal experiences targeted at young families.
 There are four rollercoasters, chief among them being Vampire, a swinging coaster originally built by Arrow and designed by the famed John Wardley, who also came up with much of the original concept and master plan for the park.
-Other highlights include Dragon Falls, a Chinese themed log flume; Dragon's Fury, a spinning rollercoaster (Chessington like their dragons); and Tomb Blaster, an interactive dark ride through an Egyptian tomb.
+Other highlights include Tiger Rock, a log flume past real life tigers; Dragon's Fury, a spinning rollercoaster (Chessington like their dragons); and Tomb Blaster, an interactive dark ride through an Egyptian tomb.

 The park's animal collection is huge and spread across several themed areas.
 Lions, tigers and gorillas are among the beasts on view in Trail of the Kings; kids can get up close to their favourite farmland friends in the Children's Zoo area; and a large variety of fish are on display in Chessington's own Sealife Centre.
 Those in search of adventure can board a Zufari truck for a safari around the African plains in search of giraffes, zebras and rhinos.